 Dairy products are complete proteins because, again, they come from animals.
 And in the dairy department, low-fat yogurt and cottage cheese typically pack the most protein without making a huge dent in your calorie budget.

-Portion Fix Container: 3/4 cup yogurt/cottage cheese = 1 Red
+Portion-Control Container: ¾ cup yogurt/cottage cheese = 1 Red

 Plant-Based Meat Substitutes: Tofu, Tempeh, and Quorn